Tusk-Bilasimo/pwode-project/docs/PWODE-SPECTRAL V.9.4: The PNT Coherence Edition.md

 ### Future Work and Outreach

-- **Validation:** Conduct further tests on raw VDOS data (e.g., from Dr. Verona) and explore applications to NMR and Mass Spectrometry spectra.
+- **Validation:** Conduct further tests on raw VDOS data and explore applications to NMR and Mass Spectrometry spectra.
 - **Extension:** Explore the non-linear structure of \(E_g\) by comparing PWODE against the Group III-V and II-VI semiconductors.

 **Contact:** adrian@pwt.life